leocb/handwritten-digits-cnn-transformer/README.md

 Training an AI model for handwritten digit classification using multiple datasets, with Apple Metal (MPS) GPU acceleration.

+Resulting models are available as pytorch or onnx formats

 ## Datasets

 ### EMNIST Digits